bajracha71/CodingChallenges/CrackingCodingInterview/README.md

 2.2 Implement an algorithm to find the kth to last element of a singly linked list

 2.3 Implement an algorithm to delete a node in the middle of a singly linked list, given only access to that node.

+2.4 Write a code to partition a linked list around a value x, such that all nodes less than x comes before all nodes greater than or equal to x